 For either of these charges, you can face a sentence of imprisonment.
 So in short: yes, you can go to jail for shoplifting.

-Fortunately, the legal system doesn’t tend to imprison shoplifters.
+Fortunately, the legal system doesn’t tend to imprison shoplifters, and certainly not for a minor crime on a first offence.
 A number of factors are taken into consideration when deciding on the sentencing for shoplifting charges (theft).
 Three important factors are:

 - Severity: Theft over $5000 carries harsher penalties than theft under $5000.

 - Nature: Theft that involves violence or a threat/fear of violence is more likely to result in imprisonment.